ksarkies/Weather-Station/gEDA-Weather-Station/README.md

 panel.
 At the same time the battery charger circuit is disabled to avoid any possible interference with the measurements.

+A small FM640A 6V 4AH Lead Acid battery is used for powering the system.
 The circuit manages battery charging by limiting the battery voltage through a linear regulator with an output voltage controlled from the processor.
 The battery voltage and charging current is passed to the processor for management